Skill Demand Index

 Which roles need Database Management most:

-Software Engineering positions drive 100% of demand.
-Skills commonly paired with Database Management include Startup Ecosystem and Bachelor's Degree in Computer Science.
+Software Engineering positions drive 43% of demand.
+Other and Marketing also frequently list Database Management as a requirement.
+Skills commonly paired with Database Management include Email Marketing and Automation Software.

 Depth Level Distribution